nickdala/dapr-eks/README.md

 ## The Fun Stuff

 Now that we have our EKS cluster up and running and the Dapr application deployed, lets test it out.
 We will use [port forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to connect to the `hellodapr` pod running in the AWS EKS cluster.
-Port forwarding allows us to interact with internal Kubernetes cluster processes from our local port.
+Port forwarding allows us to interact with Kubernetes PODS from our local port.
 This sets us up to use Postman to issue HTTP GET requests.

 ### Step 1 - Port Forwarding